 Being charged with a criminal offense is something that should always be taken seriously.
 If you have been charged with a crime and a weapon was involved, however, there is an even greater need to be concerned and to develop a defense early on in the case.
-If convicted of a crime that included a weapon in Florida you face enhanced penalties that include a mandatory term of imprisonment.
+You face enhanced penalties for the presence of a weapon in a crime that you were convicted of in Florida, which include a mandatory term of imprisonment.

 Weapons Enhancement In Florida

 In the State of Florida, weapons are taken very seriously when used in the commission of a crime.
 It is important first to understand the difference between criminal offenses based on possessing a weapon and enhancements based on the presence of a weapon in the commission of a crime.

 Like most states, Florida regulates the possession of firearms.
 Owning an illegal firearm or possessing a legal firearm without the proper license can be a criminal offense in Florida.
 These, however, are separate criminal offenses and have nothing to do with weapons enhancements.
 A weapons enhancement refers to a law that increases the penalties for a specific crime if a weapon was present during the commission of the crime.
 Florida’s 10-20-Life law is the most commonly used weapons enhancement law.